The simple answer is that our Australian Financial Services License only allows us to offer our product to wholesale

 We buy old junk.
 We sell antiques.

-Link Fund Solutions, the fund’s administrator, calculates the formal month-end NAV around the 6th business day of the following month.
+Link Fund Solutions, the fund’s administrator, calculates the formal month-end NAV around the 8th business day of the following month.
 Once this is done, Link Fund Solutions e-mail a statement to all unitholders advising them of their value of the units at month end.
-Link Fund Solutions also issue new units to those who have subscribed for new units and pay those who have chosen to redeem units soon after the 6th business day of the new month.
-STAM e-mails a monthly report to unitholders as soon as Link Fund Solutions calculate the NAV.
+Link Fund Solutions also issue new units to those who have subscribed for new units and pay those who have chosen to redeem units soon after the 8th business day of the new month.
 Fred Woollard has access to the real-time NAV for the Fund and can provide an informal estimate of month-end NAV from the 1st of the following month to those unitholders who request it.
 This estimate is usually within 0.2% of the formal NAV number.